Proless/Downloads/README.md

 * **Support for Download Engines:** The system supports the integration of various external download software through extensions.
 These extensions, referred to as Download Engines, can be easily added to extend the system's capabilities.

-* **Multi-Protocol Support:** The Download Engines determine which Protocols will be supported (such as HTTP, FTP, and more).
+* **Multi-Protocol Support:** Multiple Protocols (such as HTTP, FTP, and more) can be supported through Download Engines.

 * **API Support:** The system includes a RESTful API that allows users and developers to initiate, manage, and query downloads programmatically.
 This feature enables integration with other systems and automation tools.